Oxythyrea

-Oxythyrea is a genus of chafer beetles.
+Oxythyrea is a genus of Palaearctic and African chafer beetles, erected by Étienne Mulsant in 1842.

+Description

 Members are typically about 10–15 mm in size, and are usually black with white dots or lines on the thorax, elytra, and abdomen; each species has its own distinctive pattern.
-Oxythyrea are active during the day, and are often found on flowers, feeding.
+Oxythyrea are active during the day, and are often found feeding on flowers.